eski1337/lblb-it-ffd00/_posts/2014-06-08-using-thumbnails.md

 ## Images

-To use your own custom images as a thumbnail you must upload them to a web available location (I use [Imgur][3]) and then you need to add the url to `_data/thumbnail.yml` with an associated keyword.
+DIGIMOMTo use your own custom images as a thumbnail you must upload them to a web available location (I use [Imgur][3]) and then you need to add the url to `_data/thumbnail.yml` with an associated keyword.
 Digimon